Positive Aging Admits Fast Asynchronous Plurality Consensus: Introduction

-Finally, the algorithm described above is extended to a distributed system without a leader.
-First, we partition almost all nodes in clusters of size ${\mathrm{polylog }} n$.
-During this procedure, in all these clusters leaders emerge.
-Then, these leaders act in a distributed manner to coordinate the actions of the nodes, and we derive an algorithm that mimics the procedure designed for the single leader case.
-At the end, we obtain the same result as in the previous case -- however, without assuming the existence of a leader.
+Finally, we extend the algorithm described above to a distributed system without a predefined base station in \cref{sec:Decentralized-system}.
+First, we partition almost all nodes into clusters of size ${\polylog n}$.
+During this procedure, leaders emerge in all these clusters.
+Then, these leaders act in a distributed manner to coordinate the actions of the nodes, and we derive an algorithm that mimics the procedure designed for the case with a base station.
+This allows us to show a similar result as in the previous case, however, without assuming the existence of a designated base station.